hcde310a21/JencyProject/README.md

-# JencyProject
-Final 310 Project
+Reflection
 For this project, I ended with a final product slightly different from what I had expected.
-Initially, I planned on using the Google Books API to sort through different categories and find a final initial project.
-However, I ended up realizing that the Google Books API was extremely difficult to sort through by genre (a call for "fiction" books would return a list with "Genesis" on it, which is highly contraversial).
-Thus, I ended up switching APIs to the New York Books API, which had booklists based on categories.
+Initially, I planned on using the Google Books API to sort through different categories and return 5 book recommendations.
+The targeted users for this project are people who are indecisive and want quick and easy book recommendations.
+After about a week or two of the Google books API, I ended up realizing that it was extremely difficult to sort through by genre (a call for "fiction" books would return a list with "Genesis" on it, which is highly controversial).
+Thus, I ended up switching APIs to the New York Books API, which had book lists based on categories.

-With the New York Books API, I returned 5 books based on the weather type.
+With the New York Books API, I looped through 3 book lists to return 5 books based on the weather input from the user.
 One of the challenges with this was figuring out how to randomize my list.
-I initally had used the random.choice command, but that would return repeat books.
+I initially had used the random.choice command, but that would return repeat books.
 I had to use the random.sample command so that the program would return a list that did not include two of one book.

+Another challenge was that I had multiple technical difficulties; my python program loaded very slowly, so it was difficult to make edits because it took so long for the program to load.
+I’ve also been experiencing other technical issues with python not running certain files; a lot of technical issues took up some time with the project, which made it a bit more challenging to work on the project.

+Overall, this was a project where I learned a lot about incorporating flask into a program to build a webpage.
+Looking back, I wish I had built everything on one html page instead of cycling between two so that users could quickly and easily change input.